 As the philanthropic arm of Kansas Masons, the Kansas Masonic Foundation is a 501(c)(3) nonprofit organization dedicated to benefiting Kansas communities and supporting fellow Masons and their families.
 Since its inception, the foundation has invested more than $50 million in Kansas communities and individuals through funding academic, scientific, and charitable endeavors.
 For additional information about the Kansas Masonic Foundation and to get involved, click here.

-Newton Lodge No. 142 Donates $500 to the Newton Salvation Army Harvest of Hope
+Hancock Lodge No. 311 Donates $300 to the Leavenworth Salvation Army Food Pantry

 Support the Foundation